 Entry into force, evaluation and sunset clause

-The bill is expected to enter into force on 1 January 2022.
+The bill enters into force on 1 January 2022.
 The gender diversity quota will apply to new appointments after that date.
 The gender balance targets also have to be set as of that date and have to be accounted for in the management report for the 2022 financial year and in the information issued to the SER.
 The bill will be evaluated five years after taking effect, and it will lapse after eight years.

 When a new bill takes effect, this can always give rise to questions.
 We answer a few potential ones about the gender diversity measures: